Manhunt underway in deadly Istanbul nightclub attack

 - The death toll from the Reina nightclub shooting stands at 39

-- The number of injured is 69; "four of them are in critical condition -- one very critical," says Interior Minister
+- 69, including one American, are reported injured; "four of them are in critical condition -- one very critical," says Interior Minister

 - No claim of responsibility has yet been made